-The School-Based Assessment component of the Principles of Accounts syllabus is a single guided research project for school candidates.
-The project should involve the manipulation of accounting data in real-life situations, obtained through the SIMULATION OR ACTUAL OPERATION of a business entity.
-All activities selected must be within the law and must lend themselves to the collection of accounting data and application of accounting principles identified in the mark scheme on pages 29-30 of the syllabus.
-Others are advised to gather data from entities and situations with which they are familiar and from data which may be easily obtained, for example,
+The School-Based Assessment component of the syllabuses in Business Studies is a single guided research project for school candidates.
+The project should involve the manipulation of research data including data collection, analysis and interpretation.
+All activities selected must be within the law and must lend themselves to the collection of business data and application of business principles identified in the mark scheme.